-- Norovirus is a small virus that is highly contagious.
+- Norovirus is a small virus that is highly contagious among humans.

 - People acquire the virus by ingesting material contaminated with small amounts of infected feces or fluids.
 Food and water may be contaminated during processing or handling.

 - Noroviruses are the most common cause of gastroenteritis in the United States.